 ICARUS ISS Demonstrator

-SpaceTech developped the ICARUS ISS Demonstrator, to be installed on the Russian module of the Space Station and scheduled for launch in Q3/2018.
+SpaceTech developped the ICARUS ISS Demonstrator, that has been sent to the ISS February 2018 and was installed on the Russian module of the Space Station in August 2018.